phpgears/event-async/README.md

 ### Event queue

-This is the one responsible for actual async handling, which would normally be send the serialized event to a message queue system such as RabbitMQ
+This is the one responsible for actual async handling, which would normally be sending the serialized event to a message queue system such as RabbitMQ

 No implementation is provided in this package but an abstract base class so you can extend from it